Skip to Content

 And they're so good to munch on that we find it's wise to make a double batch.

 That way you have plenty to munch on while prepping this salad and extras to sprinkle on your salad at local restaurants.
-Yes-- I have no shame in carrying my own dressing and croutons into restaurants with me.

-This guide will show what bread, seasonings, and kitchen gadgets we use to make the best croutons.
+Here is our homemade crisp, buttery crouton recipe.
+In that post, we show what bread, seasonings, and kitchen gadgets we use to make the best croutons.

 Typically a traditional wedge salad is topped with blue cheese dressing and crumbles.

-Instead we love drizzling this salad with delicious dairy free ranch dressing.
+Instead, we love drizzling this salad with delicious dairy free ranch dressing.
 There are so many great brands on the market nowadays, such as Hidden Valley's Ranch Plant Powered dressing and Follow Your Heart Vegan Ranch.

 • burrito bowl-- customize this yummy bowl to your favorite burrito toppings and enjoy this bowl all summer long